sellmerfud/optparse/README.markdown

 ## Non-Switch Arguments ##
-Anything encountered on the command line that is not a switch or an argument to a switch is passed to the function supplied to the `args()` method.
+Anything encountered on the command line that is not a switch or an argument to a switch is passed to the function supplied to the `arg()` method.
 Like switch arguments, the non-switch arguments can be of any type for which you have a defined argument parser.
 In the example above we have specified that non-switch arguments are of type `String`.